Chapter 1: Snippets

 “Yes you did, but this vessel business is delicate.
 We can’t create anything living and have to use what’s there.
 Exactly the reason we wanted to force Ghania.
 By the way, has anyone tried talking to her recently?”
 Nyome interjected.

-"Amazing nonetheless, thousand years without a word, nothing but watching and mourning her loss."
-Ipochone sympathetically commented.
+“Amazing nonetheless, a thousand years without a word, nothing but watching and mourning her loss,” Ipochone sympathetically commented.